 From the Collection of Flagstaff Hill Maritime Village 89 Merri Street Warrnambool Victoria

-- Bugle, silver, with brass mouthpiece.
-Presented to the Warrnambool Volunteer Corps. on 18-6-1861 by the Warrnambool Ladies.
-It is made from long tube of metal, narrow at the mouth end and gradually flaring to a wider at the bell shape at the other end.
+- Silver alloy Bugle, with brass mouthpiece, a long tube of metal, narrow at the mouth end and gradually flaring to a wider at the bell shape at the other end.
 The tube is shaped into 3 bends.
 The front of the bell has an elaborate design of a ribbon banner attached above an oval floral wreath enclosing an inscription.
 The outer rim of the bell has an impressed ancient Greek geometric border.

 - flagstaff hill, warrnambool, shipwrecked coast, flagstaff hill maritime museum, maritime museum, shipwreck coast, flagstaff hill maritime village, great ocean road, silver bugle 1861, bugle musical instrument, lieutenant benjamin helpman, doctor breton, captain bushe, bugler corrigan, drill instructor bernard, warrnambool volunteer rifle corps 1861, statistics of warrnambool volunteer rifle corps 1861, warrnambool volunteer rifle company, warrnambool rifle volunteers, warrnambool volunteer band, armed for the right, wall’s family hotel warrnambool, warrnambool garrison